shakti7/100-days-of-code/log.md

 ### Day 9: August 30, 2020, Sunday

-**Today's Progress**: Continuing with the same topic, practiced deletion and reversing circular linked list
+**Today's Progress**: Continuing with the same topic, practiced deletion and reversing circular linked list.

 **Thoughts**: Tommorrow I'll be completing the entire linked list.
 Till date I'm moving a bit slow to grab the concepts and I'll take few more days for revising the same chapter.

+## Day 10: August 31, 2020, Monday

+**Today's Progress**: I practiced Doubly Circular linked list traversal and insertion.

+**Thoughts**: I'll be starting with stack soon.
+But first I will take some time to revise complete Linked List and solve some extra problems related to the topic.